Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Fundamentals of DRL

+The CTDE paradigm~\cite{b147a,b167} is widely adopted in MARL to address coordination and non-stationarity challenges.
+Under CTDE, agents are trained using centralized information, where a centralized critic or learning mechanism has access to the global state and joint action information of all agents.
+This joint perspective enables the optimization of individual agent policies in a coordinated manner while explicitly accounting for inter-agent interactions.
+During execution, however, agents operate independently using only their local observations and limited communication, without access to global information.
+This separation between training and execution reduces communication overhead, improves scalability, and enables decentralized real-time decision-making.

+During the training phase, centralized access helps mitigate two fundamental challenges in MARL: non-stationarity, arising from simultaneous policy updates by multiple agents, and partial observability, where local observations alone are insufficient for optimal decision-making.
+By leveraging centralized critics, shared gradients, or inter-agent backpropagation, CTDE exploits global state and joint action information to stabilize learning dynamics and improve credit assignment.
+By explicitly modeling the evolving behaviors of other agents during training, CTDE promotes coordinated policy learning and enhances robustness in dynamic multi-agent environments.
+Consequently, CTDE has become a foundational framework for many state-of-the-art MARL algorithms, including centralized-critic and value-decomposition approaches.

+\begin{itemize}[wide=0pt] \item \textbf{Multi-Agent DDPG (MADDPG)}~\cite{b144}: MADDPG extends the DDPG framework to multi-agent systems.
+Each agent is equipped with a local actor and a centralized critic that accesses the global state and joint actions during training.
+This enables more accurate value estimation in complex multi-agent interactions that involve both cooperation and competition.
+At execution time, each agent uses only its actor and local observations, enabling decentralized and autonomous behavior.
+While MADDPG is effective in modeling multi-agent dynamics, its dependence on full global observability during training limits its scalability.
+Additionally, it lacks explicit mechanisms for reward attribution or value decomposition, making it difficult to quantify individual agent contributions to team performance.

-\item \textbf{Counterfactual Multi-Agent Policy Gradient (COMA):} As the central critic in MADDPG evaluates $Q$ based on the overall state and joint actions, it can be difficult for an agent to determine how much its individual action contributed to the overall team reward.
-COMA (Counterfactual Multi-Agent Policy Gradients) (\cite{b169}) is an actor-critic algorithm designed to address the credit assignment problem in cooperative multi-agent environments.
-Unike MADDPG, it uses a centralized critic to evaluate joint actions, but with the added feature of calculating a counterfactual baseline to determine each agent's contribution to the total reward.
-This method compares an agent's action to what would have happened if the agent had taken a different action, thus improving credit assignment.
-COMA is efficient but is best suited for cooperative scenarios as it relies on knowing the global state, which can be impractical in large-scale systems.
+\item \textbf{Counterfactual Multi-Agent Policy Gradient (COMA)}~\cite{b169}: COMA builds on the actor-critic architecture to address the credit assignment problem in cooperative environments.
+Unlike MADDPG, COMA uses a centralized critic that computes a counterfactual baseline to evaluate the individual contribution of each agent to the global reward.
+This baseline compares the actual joint action with an alternative where one agent takes a different action while others remain fixed.
+This improves credit assignment and encourages more efficient policy updates.
+COMA is well-suited for cooperative tasks but assumes access to the full global state, which may be impractical in large-scale, partially observable settings.